The maze of services, supports, and therapies for children with special needs can be challenging, but Champaign-Urbana has a multitude of options

 AMBUCS is an organization of local community members dedicated to helping individuals with disabilities enhance their mobility.
 With the referral of a therapist, AMBUCS assists children and adults with disabilities to be fitted with an AmTryke, which is a therapeutic tricycle designed to help achieve optimal positioning, mobility and independence.
 They also help to build ramps for family members requiring support for their home and help maintain Ambucs Park in East Urbana.
 It features a wheelchair accessible playground.
 For more information, visit the website.

 Behavioral Perspective, Inc. Apple Academy (4112 Fieldstone Road, Suite B, Champaign) offers an intensive ABA program for learners ages 2-7.
-They offer in-home, in-clinic, and in-school services and supports.
+They offer in-home, in-clinic, and in-school services and supports as well as speech and occupational therapy.
 For more information, call (888) 308-3728 or visit them on Facebook, and Instagram.

 CASE (Central Affiliation for Special Education) Audiology (809 N. Neil St., Champaign): Provides hearing evaluations for children from birth through high school graduation for families in Champaign and Ford counties.
 There is no direct charge to families for this service.
 For more information, call (217) 355-1214.